benspaul/acme/README.md

 # acme
-Exercise analyzing A/B test results
+A data science exercise to analyze A/B test results